VincentKempers/real-time-web-project/readme.md

 - [ ] A way to show the list of users that are logged in and not logged in.
 - [ ] Database stores of multiple sessions, this should be 1 store of 1 save.
 - [ ] Probably redo the database setup to make it more fail proof.
+- [ ] Own authentication.
+- [ ] Show the user that you can't save without being logged in.

 # License
 <!-- How about a license here? 📜 (or is it a licence?) 🤷 -->